smart-edge-open/specs/doc/getting-started/non-root-user.md

 ## Overview

-OpenNESS provides a possibility to install all required files on a Kubernetes control plane and nodes with or without root user.
-From security perspective it is advised to use non-root user installation of the OpenNESS platform where all tasks are executed with non-root user’s permissions.
+Smart Edge Open provides a possibility to install all required files on a Kubernetes control plane and nodes with or without root user.
+From security perspective it is advised to use non-root user installation of the Smart Edge Open platform where all tasks are executed with non-root user’s permissions.
 Tasks that require root privileges use privilege escalation property "become".

    ```yml
   - name: Run a command as root